Zcehtro/foobar2000-playlist-file-search-tool/README.md

 ### Configuration Fields

-- **`ListsDir`**: The directory containing the `.m3u8` playlists to process.
+- **`ListsDir`**: The directory containing the playlists to process.
 In foobar2000 you can export your playlists to a specific directory.
 A batch operation can be performed with the right click menu.
 - **`ListsExt`**: The file extension of the playlists (default: `m3u8`).
 - **`LogReportLoc`**: Path to the report file for search results.
 - **`LogMissingLoc`**: Path to the log file for missing files.
-- **`UnwantedLists`**: A list of playlist filenames to exclude from processing.
+- **`UnwantedLists`**: A list of playlist filenames to exclude from processing. **Do not include the search and replace playlists in this list.**

 ### Example Configuration Template